theRealAph/ScopeLocals/README.md

 a file on disk, work can continue by switching execution to another virtual thread with almost no overhead.

-## Migrating to extent local variables
+## Migrating to extent-local variables

 In general, for the reasons we've listed above, extent local variables are likely to be useful in many cases where thread-local variables are